USS Woodbury (DD-309): History

 Woodbury remained at Puget Sound through March 1922.
 She got underway for San Diego on 3 April but put into Port Angeles, Washington, when Nicholas developed a machinery casualty.
 Upon completion of Nicholas repairs, Woodbury resumed her passage southward and reached San Diego on 8 April.

 The destroyer lay at berth 35, San Diego harbor, into the summer, again as part of the inactive arm of the "rotating reserve."
 From early July to late September, Woodbury provided essential maintenance and upkeep services to her sister ships in the decommissioned Destroyer Division 17 moored alongside.
-There were only two breaks in the ship's routine during that time: a tender upkeep period alongside Melville (AD-2) and her participation in the funeral of the late Rear Admiral Uriel Sebree, USN (Ret.), on 8 August, for which she sent a party ashore to form part of the naval escort for the casket.Woodbury got underway on 26 September 1922 and conducted gunnery exercises in company with Young and Nicholas.
+There were only two breaks in the ship's routine during that time: a tender upkeep period alongside Melville (AD-2) and her participation in the funeral of the late Rear Admiral Uriel Sebree, on 8 August, for which she sent a party ashore to form part of the naval escort for the casket.Woodbury got underway on 26 September 1922 and conducted gunnery exercises in company with Young and Nicholas.
 After another period of upkeep alongside Melville, the destroyer participated in an intensive slate of gunnery and torpedo drills.
 Then, late in October, she also performed torpedo recovery chores for the battleships Idaho (BB-42) and New Mexico (BB-40).

 After spending the remainder of 1922 in San Diego waters, Woodbury stood out of San Diego harbor on 6 February 1923, in company with Destroyer Squadrons 11 and 12 and the tender Melville, all ships bound for Mexico, and, ultimately, for Panama.
 Arriving at Magdalena Bay on the 8th, Woodbury refueled from Kanawha (AO-1) before she pushed on for Panamanian waters on the 11th.
 That afternoon, she rendezvoused with the dreadnoughts of Battleship Divisions 3, 4, and 5 and conducted exercises with them en route to Panama.

 Over the ensuing weeks, Woodbury took part in the first of the Navy's large scale fleet maneuvers, Fleet Problem I. Held in the vicinity of the strategic Panama Canal Zone, Fleet Problem I was designed to ascertain the defensive condition of that waterway, to allow for the formulation of the "estimate of the situation," and to facilitate the study of war plans.
 Woodbury took part in the exercises as part of the "attacking" forces built around the Battle Fleet.
 The opposing forces consisted of the Scouting Fleet, augmented by a division of battleships.

 During one phase of the operation, while the ships lay anchored at Panama Bay, Henderson (AP-1) — bearing the Secretary of the Navy, Edwin C. Denby, and the Chief of Naval Operations, Admiral Robert E. Coontz - stood through the fleet.
 Later, Woodbury resumed her operations with the Battle Fleet — conducting gunnery drills, antisubmarine screening, protective screening for the battleships — and serving as a target for Battleship Division 4 during its long-range battle practices.